huonghuy/CPSC-349-Senior-Design-Poster/README.md

 The UB version includes several color themes suitable for various types of presentations:

 * `gemini` (default)
-* `UB` (customized for University of Bridgeport branding)
+* `UBridgeport` (customized for University of Bridgeport branding)

-You're encouraged to create your own color theme or use the `ox` theme for presentations associated with the University.
+You're encouraged to create your own color theme or use the `UBridgeport` theme for presentations associated with the University.

 ## Design Goals